Ennedi Ouest (province)

-Ennedi Ouest (إنيدي الغربية) is one of the twenty-three provinces of Chad.
+Ennedi Ouest (إنيدي الغربي) is one of the twenty-three provinces of Chad.

 It was created in 2012 from the western half of the former Ennedi Region.
 It appears to cover the same territory as the former Ennedi Ouest Department.
 The capital of the province is Fada.

 Geography

 The province borders Libya to the north, Ennedi Est to the east, Wadi Fira Region to the south, and Borkou Region to the west.
 The province is geographically part of the Sahara Desert.

 The province's northern border lies within the Aouzou Strip, historically a point of dispute between Chad and Libya.

 Settlements

 The provincial capital is Fada; other major settlements include Gouro, Kalait, Nohi and Ounianga Kébir.

 Demographics

 The province's population is estimated to be 59,744.
-The main ethnolinguistic groups are the Tedaga and Dazaga Toubou and the Zaghawa.
+The main ethnolinguistic groups are the Tedaga, Dazaga and the Zaghawa.

 Subdivisions

 Ennedi-Ouest is divided into two departments: